Engine coolant diagnostic guide

 Older engines may be more vulnerable after repeated heat cycles.

-Poor previous work or incorrect torque procedures can cause sealing issues.
+Poor previous work or incorrect procedures can cause sealing issues.

 Head gasket repair costs in the UK